 Display an Intercom link

 By default, we display a subtle ‘We run on Intercom’ link at the bottom of your Messenger.
-You can opt to turn this on or off.
+You can opt to turn this off with any Premium subscription.

 Configure your sound settings for incoming messages